 Here are a few things that I see repeatedly after settlements are agreed to and the judge has signed off on the divorce.
 Remember, unlike alimony and child support, property settlement agreements are final—you don’t get to go back again to re-do them!

-These mistakes can be very costly and easily avoided by using the right professionals to support you in your divorce.
+These divorce settlement mistakes can be very costly and easily avoided by using the right professionals to support you in your divorce.

 Mistake #3: The settlement doesn’t consider taxes—at all!